styleguidist/react-styleguidist/Readme.md

 };
 ```

 Also there are two special wrapper components.
-They do nothing by themeselves and were made specifically to be replaced with a custom logic:
+They do nothing by themselves and were made specifically to be replaced with a custom logic:

-* `StyleGuide` — the root component of a style gude React app.
+* `StyleGuide` — the root component of a style guide React app.
 * `Wrapper` — wraps every example component.

 For example you can replace the `Wrapper` component to wrap any example component in the [React Intl’s](http://formatjs.io/react/) provider component.
 You can’t wrap the whole style guide because every example component is compiled separately in a browser.